 White onion for bunching or pearl size.
 Eclipse is a short-day onion that can be grown in long-day areas to produce mini or pearl onions.
 Mild flavor.
 Seeding rate can be adjusted to get onions of desired size, or thin after seedlings are established.
 Best at 40° latitude and higher.
 Harvest in about 60 days.

-Evergreen Hardy White Bunching Onion 500 Organic Seeds
+Evergreen Hardy White Bunching Onion 500 Non-GMO, Open Pollinated Seeds

 Evergreen Hardy White is the most winter-hardy bunching onion.
 Sow in spring for summer use or sow in fall for overwintering.
 Little or no bulbing.
 If your winters are severe, this is the one to grow.
 May be handled as a perennial by dividing the clumps the second summer to produce a new crop.
 Harvest in about 60 days.